and-mill/and-mill.github.io/index.markdown

 ## **Andreas** Müller

-Since 2023, I have been a PhD student at the [Ruhr University Bochum]("https://www.ruhr-uni-bochum.de") with generous support by the <a href="https://casa.rub.de/en/about" target="_blank">CASA</a> cluster of excellence in Germany.
+Since 2023, I have been a PhD student at the [Ruhr University Bochum]("https://www.ruhr-uni-bochum.de") with generous support by the <a href="https://casa.rub.de/en/about" rel="noopener noreferrer" target="_blank">CASA</a> cluster of excellence in Germany.
 My current work aims at improving the robustness of watermarking techniques for generative AI.

 Previously, I was an internal auditor and data analyst at [Volkswagen Group]("https://www.volkswagen-group.com/").